ibab/lhcb-software/Rec/Rich/RichAlignment/scripts/RefractAndHPDJobs/ReadMe.txt

 2. RichCKCalibrate.py

 This is a python module for use with ganga.
 So start ganga (clean terminal) in the same dir as this file and import it

  > SetupProject Ganga
  > lhcb-proxy-init -g lhcb_calibration
  > ganga
  ...
  > import RichCKCalibrate

+If you are going to use the calibration role, its useful to use a different gangadir and proxy location to your normal work, to isolate it.
+You can do this with

+ - Set X509_USER_PROXY to put your calibration proxy in a different place
+    > export X509_USER_PROXY=/usera/jonesc/.grid.proxy.calibration
+   You must run 'SetupProject Ganga' after this, to pick up the new setting

+ - Start ganga using something like
+    > ganga -o[Configuration]gangadir=/r02/lhcb/jonesc/gangadir-calibration

 The file has a series of methods to submit the calibration jobs, and analyse the results.
 For submission just run at the ganga prompt